 The person being harassed should talk with an advocate or the Domestic Abuse Service Center about the possibility of getting an Order for Protection, which may offer more legal protections for the victim.

-Learn more about the requirements of an Order for Protection v.
+Learn more about the requirements of an Order for Protection from Abuse v.
 Harassment Restraining Order.

 What Can a Harassment Order Do

 - prevent further harassment

 - order the Respondent not to contact you and your family at any time

 - allow police to arrest the Respondent without a warrant for violations of the order

 Getting a Harassment Order in Hennepin County